 Our materiality assessment

-To determine the most relevant Sustainable Topics for Swiss Re, we use our own risk expertise and insights from dialogue with our stakeholders.
-The assessment process involves a sequence of defined stages.
+To determine the most relevant Sustainability Topics for Swiss Re, we use our own risk expertise and insights from dialogue with our stakeholders.
+We focus our activities on our most material Sustainability Topics.

 Article information and share options